 These FAQs are given for general guidance only, they deal with general issues about meditation for a wide audience.
 Although contemporary forms of mindfulness have been developed over the last forty years, mindfulness is also a component of many traditional methods of meditation.
 When we talk about mindfulness we are generally talking about contemporary forms of mindfulness.
 When we refer to meditation we typically include contemporary mindfulness within this definition unless the need for a distinction is necessary.

 When consulting these answers take them as a starting point and as purely general information.
 Test them against your own experience and feel free to suggest changes or improvements.
 All the points featured here are based on actual questions raised by newcomers to meditation.
 If you can’t find what you need here visit the meditation resources page.
-If you’re looking for a meditation or mindfulness class in Kent visit our find a meditation class page.
 If you’re looking for a more scientific understanding you may like to visit the Science of Meditation and Mindfulness website.

 1.1 What is meditation? – Meditation is a set of exercises or a process of training bringing some benefit to the mind, the mental function, and related biopsycho systems.
 There is a very wide range of meditation and mindfulness methods, not all practices are beneficial to all people.
 As with any activity that has become heavily commercialised, a degree of common sense is needed, check any prospective meditation or mindfulness teacher out and examines the claims that are made for any meditation method.